Editors pick

 Breweries, wineries, distilleries, and restaurants often need a mix of ticketing and on-site sales.
 If you already use Square, that connection matters.

-A strong option to consider: SimpleTix, especially for operators using Square POS, gift cards, or catalog upsells
+Strong pick: SimpleTix, especially for operators using Square POS, gift cards, or catalog upsells, including Tap to Pay on iPhone for contactless payments.

 For community events and nonprofits